exlskills/devstack/README.md

 To utilize tools available in this repository for general Devops operations, an image similar to the devstack `installer` can be built using `docker_images/devops_setup_maint_tools/Dockerfile` and deployed on a host with required access to the stack being managed
 The content of `docker_images/devops_setup_maint_tools/load-image-content.yml` can be adjusted to the specific needs

+### Automated Image Build
+`exlskills/devstack-installer-base` image is built when updates are pushed into `installer-base-image-build` branch of this repository

 ## License